-In another article, “On the Brink of Faith,” in which he interprets and newly reframes Rabbi Shneur Zalman of Liadi’s teachings about language, Shagar describes this yearning as one for a second innocence, a longing for childhood, which is characterized by lack of awareness and lack of reflectiveness and—thereby—a lack of dualism between the object and the subject.
+In another article, “On the Brink of Faith,” where he interprets and newly reframes Rabbi Shneur Zalman of Liadi’s teachings about language, Shagar describes this yearning as one for a second innocence, a longing for childhood.
+This innocence is characterized by lack of awareness and lack of reflectiveness and—thereby—a lack of dualism between object and subject.
 He cites additional attributes of the ecstatic experience that comes from the Chabad technique of introspection, which places man in front of the divine Nothingness and Infinitude.
-He describes this experience as likely to arouse dread, fear, and shock at the loss of the reality of the world; but at the same time, or alternatively, as enabling freedom, delight, and great longing.
+He describes this experience as likely to arouse dread, fear, and shock at the loss of the reality of the world; at the same time (or alternatively), it enables freedom, delight, and great longing.
 Delight and danger are found at the core of the mystical experience, as will be explained below.
-Later, he distinguishes between an experience that arouses trembling and fear and one that brings delight—he explains that the difference is in the ability to relinquish one’s hold on what is, one’s hold on familiar reality, and in the need to justify it by means of external reasons.
+Later, he distinguishes between an experience that arouses trembling and fear and one that brings delight—the difference is in the ability to relinquish one’s hold on what is, one’s hold on familiar reality, and in the need to justify it with external reasoning.
 He accordingly describes the result of this introspection.

-From the brightness and fullness of this description of ecstatic experience, it appears that Shagar is calling the listener to have such an experience—albeit with the reservations that one may not be capable or may not want it.
-Hence he limits this type of experience, at least for himself, to certain times.
-Further, he discusses “islands of time” in which experiences of this type take place, such as during prayer or on Shabbat; he also describes experiences similar to the ecstatic experience that come through the ability to free oneself, to experience full and living experiences of presence and of encounter with Nothingness—though they do not necessarily reach the fullness of ecstasy, as expressed by diverting oneself to be completely negated.
-Perhaps this reluctance springs from the processes of ascending and returning (ratzo vashov), which do not allow for the existence of either state of consciousness in a complete and full fashion.
-This is how Shagar infuses the postmodernist approach with mystical meaning, seeing in the multiplicity of meanings an expression of the emptying-out of essential meaning in language, and seeing in the multiplicity of languages a tool for the encounter with the infinite light of the divine.
+From the brightness and fullness of this description of ecstatic experience, it appears that Shagar is calling upon the listener to have such experiences—albeit with the reservations that one may not be capable of it or may not want it.
+He therefore limits this type of experience, at least for himself, to specific times.
+Further, he discusses “islands of time” in which experiences of this type take place, such as during prayer or on Shabbat; he also describes experiences similar to the ecstasy that come through the ability to free oneself, to experience full and living experiences of presence and of encounter with Nothingness, although they do not necessarily reach the fullness of ecstasy, as expressed by total negation of the self.
+Perhaps this reluctance springs from the processes of ascending and returning (ratzo vashov), which does not allow for the existence of either state of consciousness completely and fully.
+This is how Shagar infuses the postmodernist approach with mystical meaning, seeing in the multiplicity of meanings, an expression of the emptying-out of essential meaning in language; and seeing in the multiplicity of languages a tool for the encounter with the infinite light of the divine.